Growing up in McPherson County Kansas, I was a little girl that loved animals.

 We try and produce only the most healthy dogs.

-Now it is 2018, I will be 34 years old this April.
-I have been breeding and training dogs for over 16 years.
+I have been breeding and training dogs for over 17 years.

 I enjoy what I do and take great pride in my breeding program.